-(yellowish ones in Fig. 2), whose easy axes are parallel to the klystron beam axis.
+into two groups.
+The one group consists of magnets surrounding the klystron body (yellowish ones in Fig. 2), whose easy axes are parallel to the klystron beam axis.
 The other group consists of the bottom and the top large magnet bricks (purplish ones in Fig. 2) to form the magnetic field around the cathode and the collector area.
 Their easy axis is perpendicular to the klystron axis.
 All magnets are retractable for the insertion of the klystron.
 Klystrons are usually inserted from the top of the focusing magnets and thus the minimum aperture of the magnets must be larger than most fat part of the klystron such as ceramic insulator.
-The retractable magnets can open their aperture at the klystron installation time and close at the operation. (see Figure 3).
-This retracting mechanism can also be used for the field adjustment.
+The retractable magnets can open their aperture at the klystron installation time and close at the operation. (see Fig. 3).
+This retracting mechanism can also be used for the magnetic field adjustment.

-Figure 3: The magnets have larger aperture than the klystron body before the klystron installation (upper).
-After the klystron installation, the magnets are brought close to the klystron (lower).
+Figure 3: The magnets have larger aperture than the klystron body before the klystron installation (top).
+After the klystron installation, the magnets are brought close to the klystron (bottom)